top of page

 Shown: pink denim jacket with our "Doing My Best" patch.
 Mood.

-🔥 How to Iron on a Patch
+🔥 How to Iron On a Patch (The Calm, Thorough Way)

 🧼 Keeping Your Patch Looking Fresh

-• Hand wash or use a gentle cycle
+• Hand wash or choose gentle cycles

 • Wash in cold or lukewarm water

-• Turn the item inside out before washing
+• Turn the item inside out

-• Dry clean if you’re feeling extra fancy
+• Dry clean if you're feeling fancy

 💡 No Iron?
-No Problem.
-Try Hair Straighteners!
+Try Hair Straighteners.

 1. Heat them up